awslabs/aws-java-nio-spi-for-s3/README.md

 We encourage community contributions via pull requests.
 Please refer to our [code of conduct](./CODE_OF_CONDUCT.md) and [contributing](./CONTRIBUTING.md) for guidance.

-Code must compile with JDK 1.8 and matching unit tests are required.
+Code must compile to JDK 1.8 compatible bytecode.
+Matching unit tests are required for new features and fixes.

 ### Contributing Unit Tests